 Many clients and friends will have some time on their hands (in between trying to run their business from home, operating a home school, looking after relatives and supporting family and friends as best they can, all whilst self isolating or socially distancing themselves, or even just trying to get a slot on the online shopping portal), and we do recommend that you use your free time, if you have any for, for some good.
 None of us will benefit from sitting around worrying.
 If you do happen to have some spare time then please:

-- Gain some new skills to help your business after this is over.
-There are plenty of free online marketing seminars for small businesses, such as Incuebta – take a look and download details here.
+Gain some new skills to help your business after this is over.
+There are plenty of free online marketing seminars for small businesses, such as Incuebta –

 Once again, if you need to discuss any of the above please don’t hesitate to call our team – see below for the numbers to call.
 We are happy to take calls and help or advise where I can.
 In the meantime take care of yourselves and others and stay safe.

 Nick Robbins – M: +44 7921 298 095